redmanmale/admin-ka/README.md

 ## Requirements

-You must have Node.js, npm, bower and .Net Core SDK installed and have all needed exe in your PATH.
+You must have installed Node.js, npm, bower and .Net Core SDK.